NuclearError/React-Project-Boilerplate/README.md

 npm start
 ````

-A local version of the project can be viewed at [http://localhost:8080/](http://localhost:8080/), which is the default location used by webpack-dev-server.
+A local version of the project can be viewed at [http://localhost:8080/index.html](http://localhost:8080/index.html).
+Port 8080 is the default used by webpack-dev-server.
 In the case that port 8080 is in use, edit the webpack dev server config file:

 `node_modules\webpack-dev-server\bin\webpack-dev-server.js`